thomassuedbroecker/cloud-native-starter-one-service-workshop-toolchain/README.md

 #### Step 2: Verify the deployment job logs and open the OpenAPI explorer of the authors microservice and test the microservice

-You can see following steps in the gif.
+You see following steps in the following gif.

 1. Find the URL of the authors OpenAPI explorer in the logs
 2. Copy the OpenAPI explorer URL in to a browser or just open the URL in a new tab of the current browser